 Carrie is excited to work with IWC to educate physicians, patients and policymakers about the benefits of cannabis and is committed to the growth and success of the medical cannabis industry as the adult market takes shape in Illinois.

-Gina Gault is the Secretary for Illinois Women in Cannabis.
+Gina Gault is a valued board member and holds the Secretary title for Illinois Women in Cannabis.
 Mrs. Gault joined IWC to assist them in their mission to reach and empower women of all backgrounds.
 Further, she hopes to encourage this budding industry to make choices that matter.